Slovenia men's national volleyball team

-The Slovenia national men's volleyball team represents Slovenia in international volleyball competitions and friendly matches, and is governed by the Volleyball Federation of Slovenia.
-Slovenia was the runner-up of the European Volleyball Championship three times, in 2015, 2019 and 2021.
-As of September 2022, Slovenia is ranked 9th in the FIVB World Rankings.
+The Slovenia men's national volleyball team represents Slovenia in international volleyball competitions and friendly matches, and is governed by the Volleyball Federation of Slovenia.
+The team made its debut at major tournaments in 2001, when it competed at the European Volleyball Championship.
+Between 2015 and 2021, Slovenia reached the final of the European Championship three times and finished as runners-up on all three occasions after losing to France, Serbia and Italy, respectively.

+As of January 2025, Slovenia is ranked fourth in the FIVB World Rankings.